One Flew Over the Cuckoo's Nest (film): Development

-Zaentz, a voracious reader, felt an affinity with Kesey, and so after Hauben's first attempt he asked Kesey to write the screenplay.
-Kesey participated in the early stages of script development, but withdrew after creative differences with the producers over casting and narrative point of view; ultimately he filed suit against the production and won a settlement.
+Zaentz, a voracious reader, felt an affinity with Kesey, so after Hauben's first attempt, he asked Kesey to write the screenplay.
+Kesey participated in the early stages of script development, but withdrew after creative differences with the producers over casting and narrative point of view; ultimately, he filed suit against the production and won a settlement.
 Although Kesey was paid for his work, his screenplay from the first-person point of view of Chief Bromden was not used.
 Instead, Lawrence Hauben and Bo Goldman wrote a new screenplay from a third-person perspective.

 Hal Ashby was hired to replace Rush as director in 1973, but he was also replaced by Forman after Forman had successfully fled to the United States.
 Although Michael Douglas and Zaentz were unaware that Forman had been Kirk Douglas's first choice to direct, they began considering him after Hauben showed them Forman's 1967 Czechoslovak film The Firemen's Ball.
-Michael Douglas later said that the film "had the sort of qualities we were looking for: it took place in one enclosed situation, with a plethora of unique characters he had the ability to juggle".
+Michael Douglas later said that the film "had the sort of qualities we were looking for; it took place in one enclosed situation, with a plethora of unique characters he had the ability to juggle".

 Although Forman was suffering from a mental health crisis and refused to leave his Hotel Chelsea room in New York City for months, Douglas and Zaentz sent him a copy of the novel.
-Although Forman was not aware that the novel was the one which Douglas's father had hired him to direct in the 1960s, he quickly decided that it was "the best material I’d come across in America" and flew to California to discuss the film further with Douglas and Zaentz.
+Although Forman was not aware that the novel was the one which Douglas's father had hired him to direct in the 1960s, he quickly decided that it was "the best material I'd come across in America" and flew to California to discuss the film further with Douglas and Zaentz.
 They quickly hired Forman because, in Douglas's words, "Unlike the other directors we saw, who kept their cards close to their chest, he went through the script page by page and told us what he would do."
 Forman wrote in 2012: "To me, [the story] was not just literature, but real life, the life I lived in Czechoslovakia from my birth in 1932 until 1968.
 The Communist Party was my Nurse Ratched, telling me what I could and could not do; what I was or was not allowed to say; where I was and was not allowed to go; even who I was and was not."